klarsen1/Information/README.md

 * Detect linear and non-linear relationships.
 * Rank variables in terms of "univariate" predictive strength.
 * Visualize the correlations between the predictive variables and the binary outcome.
-* Seamlessly compare the strength of continuous and categorical variables without dummy-coding.
+* Seamlessly compare the strength of continuous and categorical variables without creating dummy variables.
+* Seamlessly handle missing values without imputation.
 * Assess the predictive power of missing values.

 For details, see the file called information.pdf in the Doc directory.